picosh/pgs-action/README.md

       - uses: actions/checkout@master
       - name: publish to pgs
         uses: picosh/pgs-action@v3
         with:
-          user: erock
           key: ${{ secrets.PRIVATE_KEY }}
-          # trailing slash is important (we use rsync)
+          src: './public/' # trailing slash is important (we use rsync)
-          src: './public/'
-          # update or create a new project on-the-fly
+          project: 'neovimcraft' # update or create a new project on-the-fly
-          project: 'neovimcraft'
 ```

 ## Usage - Site promotion and retention policy